German Academic Exchange Service / Deutscher Akademischer Austauschdienst (DAAD)

 - Germany as a study and research destination

-- DAAD funding for applicants from the UK and Ireland
+- DAAD study and research funding for applicants from the UK and Ireland

-- the DAAD Lektor programme in the UK and Ireland
+- DAAD Lektor programme in the UK and Ireland

-- current events and projects such as conferences, seminars, competitions
+- Current DAAD events and projects such as conferences, seminars, competitions

 Please note that we provide funding for students and academics in the UK and Ireland to study and carry out research in Germany.
 If you are an applicant from Germany and looking for funding to study / carry out research in the UK or Ireland, you need to go via DAAD head office in Germany.